alexovn/ui-finder/README.md

 - [TailwindCSS](https://tailwindcss.com/) – A utility-first CSS framework that significantly speeds up the development process.
 - [Pinia](https://pinia.vuejs.org/) – A Vue.js store that helps avoid prop-drilling issues.
 - [Zod](https://zod.dev/) – A TypeScript-first schema validation library with static type inference, used for validating server data.
+- [Iconify](https://iconify.design/) - An open-source library with thousands of icons and some of them are used in the app.
 - [PostgreSQL](https://www.postgresql.org/) – An open-source relational database that structures and stores library data efficiently.
 - [Prisma ORM](https://www.prisma.io/) – An ORM that helps manage the PostgreSQL database directly from the app.
 - [TypeScript](https://www.typescriptlang.org/) – A strongly typed programming language that prevents common JavaScript pitfalls and enhances maintainability.

 You can find additional tools used in this app in the package.json file located at the root of the project.

 ## Contributions